blinkletter/UsingGAMESS/docs/_sources/2_SmallMolecules.md

 H  2  1.0  1  109.5  3  +120.0
 H  2  1.0  1  109.5  3  -120.0
  $END
 !
-NOTE: Pretend dummy atom does not exist when numbers the IZMAT matrix
+NOTE: Pretend dummy atom does not exist in the IZMAT matrix
  $ZMAT IZMAT(1)=1,2,1,
                 1,3,1,  2,3,1,2,
                 1,4,1,  2,4,1,2,  3,4,1,2,3   $END